thomas-dsl-johnson/OATS/README.md

 # OneAPI and Agilex Technical Setup

 This guide details the process of setting up a development environment for Intel FPGAs using the oneAPI toolkit.
-Due to version incompatibilities between oneAPI and Quartus, the recommended approach is to use a Docker container to ensure a consistent and isolated environment.
-See the new [FOOD](https://github.com/thomas-dsl-johnson/FOOD) repository.
+Due to version incompatibilities between oneAPI and Quartus, the approach in this repo met several obstacles.
+The recommended approach is to use a Docker container to ensure a consistent and isolated environment. **See the new [FOOD](https://github.com/thomas-dsl-johnson/FOOD) repository**.

-The legacy guide for a native installation is included below for historical context.
+The legacy approach is included below for reference.
+It details the journey that led to the creation of the FOOD repository.

 ## Configuration-of-oneAPI-FPGA-Runtime-for-DE10-Agilex